MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 Similar to the Category View, Course View provides admins a quick glance at learner enrollments, learner engagement, and course completion for a particular course.
 It facilitates comparative analytics for learner performance on a particular course and provides insights into content quality.

-To access the Course View, you can either select a specific row from the courses grid in the Category View page.
+To access the Course View, you can select a specific row from the courses grid in the Category View page.

-In this article, you will learn more about different metrics and reports available to the administrator as part of learner analytics for a specific course:
+In this article, you will learn more about different metrics and reports available to administrators as part of learner analytics for a specific course:

 ## Permissions Level

-The Community Training portal provides role-based administration and depending on the access level,  administrators can perform certain actions on the portal.
+The Community Training portal provides role-based administration, and depending on the access level,  administrators can perform certain actions on the portal.
 The table below shows the administrative roles which can access the Course View:

 |Access Level|  Course View|
 |---|---|